RyanJulyan/Flask-BDA/README.md

 ## Step 1:
 ### Download pre-configured development environment

-> Start your development with a quick and easy download of a pre-configured development environment up and running in minutes.
+> Start your with a quick and easy pre-configured development environment in minutes.

 > No complex setup required.
 Only python (suggested [3.8.6](https://www.python.org/downloads/release/python-386/)) is required.

 ## Step 2:
 ### Update config and rapidly develop custom modules

-> Udate your configurations: Database, Application Settings.

-> Create your own modules and data structures.
+> Upsdate your configurations: Database connections and application settings.

-> Your data structures are saved as a data model allowing you to use different databases.
+> Create your own modules and data structures (data model) allowing you to use different databases.

 ## Step 3:
 ### Fully functional pages

-> Auto-generated views fully functional interactive pages, easily managed per module.
+> Auto-generated fully functional:

-> Out of the box, Admin and Mobile views are generated.
+> * `Admin` and `Mobile` pages

-> REST APIs are created automatically with a Swagger front-end and machine-friendly interface.
+> * `REST APIs` with a Swagger front-end

-> GraphQL API endpoints are created automatically with a GraphiQL front-end and machine-friendly interface.
+> * `GraphQL API` with a GraphiQL front-end
+> easily managed per module.

 ## Step 4:
 ### Customize

-> Configure reports to your specific needs and share them with your team and clients.
+> Configure pages to your specific needs and easily share them with your team and clients.

-> Write your own custom code in an isolated module, so you do not affect other modules.
+> Write your own custom code in an isolated module, so you do not affect other modules,

+> Easily integrate modules accross different projects.

 ## Step 5:
 ### Deploy

+> Use the same codebase to deploy to:
+> * Desktop
+> * Web
-> Desktop, Web & Mobile
+> * Mobile

+> Environments include:
+> * Docker
+> * AWS Serverless
+> * Digital Ocean
+> * Heroku
-> Environments include: Docker / AWS Serverless / Digital Ocean / Heroku / Shared hosting.
+> * Shared hosting.

 # Requirements
 * Download and install [Python](https://www.python.org/downloads/) (suggested [3.8.6](https://www.python.org/downloads/release/python-386/)) if you do not already have it installed.